steemit/condenser/src/app/help/en/faq.md

 Out of the new tokens that are generated:
 - 75% go to the reward pool, which is split between authors and curators.
-- 15% of the new tokens are awarded to holders of STEEM Power.
+- 15% of the new tokens are awarded to holders of Steem Power.
 - The remaining 10% pays for the witnesses to power the blockchain.

 <a href="#Table_of_Contents_Economics">^</a>